 2. Copy the .el files to your emacs site-lisp directory (e.g.,

 /usr/local/lib/emacs/site-lisp) or some other directory that is on

 3. Byte compile the .el files using M-x byte-compile-file and

 The provided makefile also has rules for byte-compiling the files.

 If you byte-compiled a previous version of the files, you must

 byte-compile the new files (or remove the old .elc files) so that

 autoload loads the correct versions.

 4. Add the elisp code in dot_emacs to your .emacs file.
-Uncomment any

 5. Restart Emacs (or, if it's easier for you, evaluate the code that